Pedagogical development in RUN-EU

 Super Weeks are a valuable opportunity for peer learning.
 Furthermore, Super Weeks are an excellent opportunity to strengthen European cooperation and to network with colleagues from other RUN-EU universities.

 Altogether four Super Weeks will be organised during the RUN-EU 2.0.
 The first Super Week took place at Howest, Belgium, in November 2024 and it gathered over 50 enthusiastic teachers and pedagogical developers together.
+The second Super Week at Häme University of Applied Sciences (HAMK), Finland, in November 2025 was a dive into well-being and collaboration with nearly 60 participants.

 Schedule for upcoming Super Weeks: